aroberge/friendly-traceback-docs/docs/html/_sources/mu.rst.txt

    :alt: Mu with friendly running test_problem

 As should be expected, a traceback is shown, with a hint added.
-By typing ``why()`` at the prompt, Friendly gives me more information.
+By typing ``why()`` at the prompt, friendly gives me more information.

 You likely will not be surprised to know that
-I can ask Friendly to provide explanations in French instead:
+I can ask friendly to provide explanations in French instead:

 .. image:: images/test_problem_fr.png
    :scale: 60 %